Hardblock-IMSE/EIPX-Smart-NFT/README.md

     /// @return the number of tokens assigned to a user. function userBalanceOf(address _addressUser) external view returns (uint256);

-    /// @notice This function lets know how many tokens of a particular owner are assigned to a user.
+    /// @notice This function lets know how many tokens of an particular owner are assigned to a user.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.
     /// @param _addressUser is the address of the user.
     /// @param _addressOwner is the address of the owner.